Title: Policy on Sexual Misconduct, Relationship Violence, and Stalking

 Coercion is more than an effort to persuade, entice, or attract another person to have sex.
 In evaluating whether coercion was used, the university will consider: (i) the frequency of the application of the pressure, (ii) the intensity of the pressure, (iii) the degree of isolation of the person being pressured, (iv) the duration of the pressure, and (v) any power differential between the parties.

 A person who is incapacitated is unable to give consent.
 Someone who is incapacitated – such as by alcohol or drugs – cannot give consent.
 Incapacitation means that a person lacks the ability to make informed, rational judgments about whether or not to engage in sexual activity.
 A person may be incapacitated because of mental or physical helplessness, sleep, unconsciousness, or lack of awareness that sexual activity is taking place.
 A person may be incapacitated due to a temporary or permanent physical or mental health condition.
 Alcohol or drug consumption may lead to incapacitation.
+Not all changes in emotional or mental state, however, constitute incapacitation.
+Someone who is upset, tired, or intoxicated (for example) may make different choices than they would when they were in a calm, rested, or sober state, but that does not mean that they lack capacity to give consent.
+Alcohol consumption, particularly rapid consumption or consumption together with other drugs, can prevent the formation of long-term memories (“blackout”); someone who (temporarily) cannot form long-term memories may or may not have the capacity to consent.

 Although a person who has been drinking or using drugs is not necessarily incapacitated, people should be cautious before engaging in sexual contact or activity when either party has been drinking heavily or using other drugs.
 If one has doubt about either party’s level of intoxication, the safe thing to do is to forego sexual activity.
-Be aware that alcohol or drugs can lead to a state in which a person appears to be giving consent but may not actually have conscious awareness (blackout) or the ability to consent.
+Be aware that alcohol or drugs can lead to a state in which a person appears to be giving consent but may not actually have conscious awareness or the ability to consent.

 If someone is incapacitated, any initiation of sexual activity by this person does not constitute consent.